BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_evil/isengard.md

 - **Find the Halflings** `ACTIVE`

-Lurtz may choose the result of the Maelstrom of Battle special rule for his warband, rather than rolling.
+In Scenarios that use the Maelstrom of Battle special rule, Lurtz's Warband does not roll to determine where they arrive.
+Instead, Lurtz may choose the result.

 - **Shield Throw** `PASSIVE`

-If Lurtz has a [shield][Shield], he may use it as [throwing weapon][Throwing Weapon] once per game with a Strength of 4.
-Any 25mm model hit will be knocked prone, and he may re-roll the To Hit roll.
-Once thrown, Lurtz will no longer carry the [shield][Shield].
+If Lurtz has been equipped with a [shield][Shield], then once per game Lurtz can use it as a [throwing weapon][Throwing Weapon] and may re-roll the To Hit Roll.
+This has a Strength of 4 and any model on a 25mm base that is hit will immediately be knocked Prone.
+Once Lurtz has thrown his [shield][Shield], he no longer carries it; though Lurtz's Defence will not be reduced as a result.

 - **Oblivious to Pain** `PASSIVE`

 Whenever Lurtz suffers a Wound, roll a D6.
-On a natural 6, the Wound is ignored.
+On the roll of a natural 6, the Wound is ignored.

 </div>